loomio/loomio_help/content/legal/privacy.md

 ---
 title: Loomio Privacy Policy
+hidesidenav: true
 ---

 Updated: 2019-03-21

-The Loomio Co-operative exists to create a world where it’s easy for anyone to participate in decisions that affect them.

-Use of our software (Loomio) will often involve the exchange of personal data and personally identifying data.

-Our overriding principle is that we will not sell or rent any information you share with us, nor will we place advertising within Loomio.
-We only share personal data where practically necessary to provide our service to you.

-This privacy policy outlines our practices for the types of information Loomio gathers, how we use it, with whom we share it, and the notices and choices affected individuals can expect regarding the information.
+This privacy policy outlines our practices for the information Loomio gathers, how we use it, with whom we share it, and the notices and choices affected individuals can expect regarding the information.

+The privacy of your data is our top priority.
+We will never sell your data or use it for advertising purposes.
+We only share personal data where necessary to provide our service.

 ## Non-personally identifiable information